gotnoklu/balance-io/readme.md

-# Iris
+# Balance.io

-A task manager for Windows.
+A simple project manager for desktop built with Next JS, React, Material UI, and Electron.